LMF History

 How We Got Started

-During the first phase of LMF’s work, from 1991 to 1992, LMF helped bring donations, medicaments and devices worth $435 000 into Latvia by the People’s Front of Chicago.
-LMF sent 648 boxes in six shipments to Latvia.
-In those steps, LMF issued more than $75,000.
-LMF partnered with Project Hope to deliver a large cargo plane from the U.S., full of medical goods.
-It was imported into Latvia by US Vice-President Dan Quale in February 1992.
-Bertram Zarins imported $350,000 worth of arthroscopy devices, and Kristaps Zarins introduced new techniques and imported vessel devices worth $260.
-The Boston meacenas Norman Knight donated $30,000 to the fund, which was used to provide new Internet facilities to Pauls Stradiņš Clinical University Hospital, a forward-looking step at that time.
+The Soviet Union collapsed in 1991.
+Latvia regained its freedom, but its medical care system imploded.
+The LMF mobilized emergency aid.
+The LMF sent medicines and medical devices worth $435 000 to Latvia that were donated by the People’s Front of Chicago.
+The LMF sent 648 boxes in six shipments, paying more than $75,000.
+The LMF partnered with Project Hope to deliver a cargo plane containing medical supplies to Latvia from the United States.
+It was delivered by US Vice-President Dan Quale in February 1992.
+Bertram Zarins imported $350,000 worth of arthroscopy devices, and Christopher Kristaps Zarins introduced new techniques and imported vascular devices worth $260.
+Boston philanthropist Norman Knight donated $30,000 to LMF, which was used to provide new Internet equipment to Pauls Stradiņš Clinical University Hospital, a forward-looking step at that time.

-Starting in 1993, the medical crisis in Latvia had abated and Latvia began to recover.
-In the second phase, LMF was supported by a variety of hospitals and professional medical organizations, such as the Latvian Diabetes Association and Children’s Hospital Gaiļezers, with $25,000 in donations.
-LMF sent $3,000 to the Latvian Physician Association for the purchase of computers and $5,000 for the second and also the third Congress of Latvian Physicians.
-DD Ilze Lakstīgala donated $100,000 through LMF to modernise the Stomatology Institute of the Riga Stradiņš University.
-Later, the fund provided $10,000 in material support for the rehabilitation center “Vaivari” and a $5,000 donation to the Proteising Laboratory of P. Stradins Clinical University Hospital.
+The medical crisis in Latvia abated in 1973.
+The LMF then supported hospitals and professional medical organizations, such as the Children’s Hospital Gaiļezers and the Latvian Diabetes Association with donations of $25,000.
+The LMF gave $3,000 to the Latvian Physician Association to purchase computers, and $10,000 to support the second and the third Latvian Medical Congresses.
+Dr. Ilze Lakstīgala donated $100,000 through LMF to modernize the Stomatology Institute of the Riga Stradiņš University.
+The LMF granted $10,000 to the rehabilitation center “Vaivari” and a $5,000 to the P. Stradins Clinical University Hospital.

 In order to improve health care in Latvia, LMF considered it important to complement the knowledge of Latvian doctors.
 The fund hoped to do this with travel scholarships to provide young doctors with opportunities to study abroad and bring new knowledge back to Latvia.
 The first fellows were orthopedic surgeon Valdis Zatlers and vascular surgeon Dainis Krievins.
 Scholarships became the main activity of LMF in 2002, when LMF founded a Zarins-Knight study travel scholarship program.
 Over the next 17 years, LMF has awarded 52 scholarships, totaling more than $274 (each scholarship — more than $6,000).